shimniok/eeZeeTiny841/documentation/README.md

 ## ATtiny841 Fuses

 When eeZee Tiny841 ships, the fuses are set as indicated with * below.
 If your board has a crystal oscillator, you'll want to change LFUSE as indicated by **

+You can use [this makefile](https://github.com/shimniok/eeZeeTiny841/tree/master/examples/fuses) to update your fuses to use the onboard crystal (if installed) or internal oscillator.

 ### HFUSE
 Ships with HFUSE=0xDF